ing-bank/prometheus-scenarios/promql/steps/PanelInfo.md

-**Objective:** understand how to use the legend format to adjust the name of a time series and changing your graphs.
+**Objective:** understand how to use the legend format to adjust the name of a time series and your graphs.

 ## Title
 In the previous step, Grafana created a panel to let you input your query.
-That comes with
+That comes with the default title which you probably want to change.

-### Title - Assignment
+### Assignment
+1. Change the query to `logged_on_customers`
-Go to the General tab to change the Title of your graph and to the Axes tab to label your axes
+1. Go to the General tab of your graph and change the Title to "Logged on customers"

 ## Legend
 You might have noticed that your legend for the **logged_on_customers** metric looks messy.
 That happens because Prometheus gives